 Customize your site design

-Out of the box, your site uses the Twenty Eleven theme.
+Out of the box, your site uses a default theme (Twenty something).
 This theme comes with theme options, widgets, navigation menus, custom backgrounds and custom headers.
 Explore the settings pages under Admin → Appearance for your theme to personalize your site.
 FYI not all themes have the same features, so that’s why you may not see Backgrounds or Headers in the Appearance Menu for some themes.

 You can also install and activate new themes directly from the Admin.
 Go to Admin → Appearance and click on the Install Themes tab to search and browse for themes from the WordPress Free Themes Directory.